Mid-Ohio Sports Car Course: The track

-In 2006 a second major refurbishment saw several improvements.
+In 2006 another major refurbishment saw several improvements.
 The entire circuit was repaved and the concrete patches in the turn apexes were removed.
-A new motorcycle "short course" was created by connecting turn one with the backstretch and another motorcycle oval was created by connecting the chicane straight with the backstretch.
-The additional layouts allow simultaneous use of the multiple course, for instructional and competitive uses.
+A new motorcycle "short course" was created by connecting turn one with the backstretch and another motorcycle/autocross oval was created by connecting the chicane straight with the backstretch.
+The additional layouts allow simultaneous use of the multiple courses, for instructional and competitive uses.
 The improvements also included a motocross facility, that has since been used for the AMA Vintage Motorcycle days event.

 In 2019 the ARX came to the track which was the first time rallycross had come to the circuit.
 The course was a 10-turn, 0.7 mi and utilized the keyhole section of the track.